mithril-security/blindai/docs/docs/deploy-on-premise.md

 -->

 !!! warning
     The unsecure connection is on HTTP only.
 In production mode, it is highly recommended to connect it to a **reverse-proxy** that creates a TLS connection between the end user and the BlindAI server.
+You can achieve this using [Caddy](https://caddyserver.com/) or [Nginx](https://www.nginx.com/) for instance.

 <!-- ## Simulation mode